 Once that barrier is out of the way then there’s absolutely nothing about this dish that isn’t amazing.
-This healthy snack can be flavoured and topped in a variety of ways – from sinful dessert-like flavours to this healthy strawberry detox smoothie- so the options for chia pudding recipes are plentiful!
+This healthy snack can be flavored and topped in a variety of ways – from sinful dessert-like flavors to this healthy strawberry detox smoothie- so the options for chia pudding recipes are plentiful!

-Your choice of toppings, much like with a smoothie bowl, can also be used to boost nutritional value to an already nutritious dish.
-From crushed nuts and fresh fruit to shredded coconut or coconut flakes, homemade nut butters, puffed quinoa, cacao nibs etc. There are plenty of options.
+Your choice of toppings, much like with a smoothie bowl, can also be used to boost the nutritional value of an already nutritious dish.
+From crushed nuts and fresh fruit to shredded coconut or coconut flakes, homemade nut butters, puffed quinoa, cacao nibs, etc. There are plenty of options.

-Plus, the actual chia pudding itself is made up of only three base ingredients: chia seeds, your milk of choice ( my favourites are coconut milk and almond milk) and natural sweetener of choice ( agave syrup, maple etc.)
+Plus, the actual chia pudding itself is made up of only three base ingredients: chia seeds, your milk of choice (my favorites are coconut milk and almond milk), and natural sweetener of choice (agave syrup, maple, etc.)

-They are Super nutritious: With just 69 calories per tablespoon, chia seeds are high in protein, fibre, calcium omega-3’s as well as various B vitamins, zinc and potassium.
+They are super nutritious: With just 69 calories per tablespoon, chia seeds are high in protein, fiber, calcium omega-3’s as well as various B vitamins, zinc, and potassium.

-High fibre: which means they will keep you feeling fuller for longer, as well as just being generally great for the digestive system.
+High fiber: which means they will keep you feeling fuller for longer, as well as just being generally great for the digestive system.

-High protein: Which is not only great from the body but also a wonderful way for anyone on a plant-based diet to get in additional protein
+High protein: This is not only great for the body but also a wonderful way for anyone on a plant-based diet to get in additional protein

-For exact figures, according to Healthline, A 2tbsp serving of chia seeds provides:
+For exact figures, according to Healthline, a 2 tablespoon serving of chia seeds provides:

 - Fibre: 11 grams.